 - Open the OSD menu and go to the SYSTEM SETTING: ADVANCED > Filter Settings menu. - 4.
-Press Enter and the Filter Settings page is displayed. - Highlight Filter Mode and press I be to select On.
-The filter timer starts counting and the projector will remind you to clean the filter when the filter is in use for over 100 hours.
+Press Enter and the Filter Settings page is displayed. - 5.
+Highlight Filter Mode and press ◀/▶ to select On.
+The filter timer starts counting.

-() Set Filter Mode to On only when using the projector after the dust filer (optional accessory) is properly attached.
+Set Filter Mode to On only when using the projector after the dust filer (optional accessory) is properly attached.
 Failing to do so will result in a shorter lamp life.